dhardin/Backbone-Library/README.md

 - Add book by entering ISBN (we'll use either Google's or Amazon's API to query for info)
 - Add book by scanning barcode
 - Read book on device using Google's book reader API
+- Add book cover from device or from web